velicaferov5/Products/README.md

 Orders have:
 ID
+Products
 State

-Products and stock can be inserted, get, update, removed and managed with REST services.
+Products, stock, order can be inserted, get, update, removed and managed with REST services.

+Requirement (Java version): 11